Call Today: (800) 976-4904

 You will be required to file and register your franchise offering as a business opportunity under the South Carolina Business Opportunity Sales Act.

 Yes.
-In fact, it is South Carolina’s Business Opportunity Laws that trigger the franchise notice requirement and, potentially, the registering of your franchise offering as a business opportunity.
+Although South Carolina is not a franchise registration state, it has enacted Business Opportunity Laws that, if triggered, require the filing of a notice and, potentially, the registering of your franchise offering as a business opportunity.